optimusium/capstone4/README.md

 4. go to the project folder like below:

     4.1 cd c:/user/gary/capstone4/

     4.2 execute start_project.bat to start the project.
-This will run all the modules.
+This will run all the modules at one go.

 **How to start each individual module as a package:**